Spellhold-Studios/Semi-Multi-Clerics/Readme.md

 - Move merchant slightly to not overlapping with the mod Ruad.
 - GW function and Autotra
 - Label, metadata, InfinityAutoPackager
+- Alter XP loss amount between BG and IWD
+- Restrict to level 7 to avoid negative XP in Icewind Dale
+- Store price 100 to 1000

 Version 0.4.0 - 23 July 2022: